vikputthiscodeongit/html-dev-label/README.md

 <br>

 ## Installation and usage
-Compatible with Node.js projects that support ECMAScript 2018 (ES9) or greater.
+Compatible with Node.js projects that support ECMAScript 2018 (ES9) or later.

 To use, install the package with npm...